Septias/specs/group-membership/README.md

    and single recipient device messages can be interleaved.

-   In practice messages can be reordered by SMTP server because on temporary error message is postponed and another message that was sent later may be delivered first.
+   In practice messages can be reordered by SMTP server because a temporary error message is postponed and another message that was sent later may be delivered first.
    Postfix+Dovecot server sometimes does this reordering even within a single machine.
 We ignore such reordering for simplicity.